Zoning and Land Use Rules that Address Composting in San Diego County Jurisdictions

 Compostables are not "Garbage"

-Definitions of of these high value compostable materials common to California and San Diego County municipal codes include “garbage,” “waste,” “solid waste,” “refuse,” and “putrescibles.”
-Kitchen and table food scraps, leftovers, and any other foods of vegetative or animal matter intended for human consumption but not consumed are referenced.
-All of these definitions predetermine the fate of materials to disposal.
+Definitions of of high value compostable materials common to California and San Diego County municipal codes include “garbage,” “waste,” “solid waste,” “refuse,” and “putrescibles.”
+Kitchen and table food scraps, leftovers, and any unconsumed foods is referenced.
+All of these definitions direct how materials are disposed.
 Several, and in some cases, all of these classifications are included in various sections of San Diego County jurisdictions' municipal codes.
-This leads to confusion about what materials are "waste" and which are resources that fall under California's myriad new rules and initiatives to recover them.
-Planners from San Diego County jurisdictions interviewed have expressed difficulties in developing organics recycling ordinances or policies because existing solid waste definitions already prescribe and justify how these materials shall be handled and disposed of.
-This toolkit intends to narrow that gap.
+This leads to confusion about what materials are recoverable under California's new rules and initiatives.
+This toolkit identifies local barriers to composting, develops recommendations to improve planning, and helps local jurisdictions comply with state mandates.

 Challenges that affect the siting of large-scale, centralized facilities include NIMBYism, expensive real estate, and ambiguous or non-existent policies.
 Despite these issues and need for infrastructure to meet state mandates and greenhouse gas emission reduction goals, only three jurisdictions address commercial composting facilities, defined as an industrial use.
 Outdated definitions of feedstocks are limited to green materials, wood wastes, and/or manures.
 Commercial and residential-based food materials are not defined in compost feedstock or facility type definitions, which represents ambiguity for development of emerging uses and facilities.

 Barriers and Opportunities for Small to Mid-Scale Composting